 Being a positive parent sounds good on paper.
 Does it work in reality?
 It does if you’re equipped with practical tools to guide your interactions with your children.

-The following positive parenting solutions review will get you started with seven tips for building parent-child relationships on both good days and bad ones.
+The following course review is great for a total parenting package but let’s get you started with seven tips for building parent-child relationships on both good days and bad ones.

 #1 Present Choices in One of Two Ways